Protein for Burnout Recovery & Hormone Health

 But is this a good source of protein?
 Yes and no.

 Collagen is high in glycine and glutamine, which are good for improving the health of your gut lining.
 Collagen’s also great for improving skin, hair, and nails.
 But it does not contain all 9 essential amino acids.
-So that means it can’t be a key source of protein in your diet, but more like something you consume in addition to the foods that fulfill your protein requirements.
+So that means it can’t be the main source of protein in your diet, but more like something you consume in addition to the foods that fulfill your protein requirements.

 Tips for getting enough protein

-My top tip for getting enough protein is planning and prepping.
 Without fail, if I’ve planned out my meals for the week, and done a little bit of prepping ahead of time, I’m MUCH more likely to get in all the protein I need.

 But I have a few other ideas of foods that are great to have on hand and can help you meet your protein goals more easily:

-• Hard boiled eggs: keep a bunch of them prepped in your fridge for quick snacks or tossing on a salad.
+Hard boiled eggs: keep a bunch of them prepped in your fridge for quick snacks or tossing on a salad.

-• Lupini beans- an easy snack that’s super tasty and also high in fiber.
+Lupini beans- an easy snack that’s super tasty and also high in fiber.

-• Canned salmon- use on a salad or mix with some avocado oil based mayo and use the same way you would tuna salad.
+Canned salmon- use on a salad or mix with some avocado oil based mayo and use the same way you would tuna salad.

-• Chicken sausage (organic)- easy to cook (takes just a couple minutes) and then add to a dish
+Chicken sausage (organic)- easy to cook (takes just a couple minutes) and then add to a dish

-• Tempeh- again, easy to chop up, pan fry, and add to a dish.
+Tempeh- again, easy to chop up, pan fry, and add to a dish.

-• Greek yogurt- plain, unsweetened.
+Greek yogurt- plain, unsweetened.
 Has a lot more protein than ‘regular’ yogurt.

-• Nuts and seeds- keep a variety on hand to add in a little extra protein to your meals.
+Nuts and seeds- keep a variety on hand to add in a little extra protein to your meals.
 For example, sprinkle pumpkin seeds on a salad or on your yogurt.

-• Dry roasted edamame- high in protein and delish mixed up with veggies and a dressing, or added to a salad
+Dry roasted edamame- high in protein and delish mixed up with veggies and a dressing, or added to a salad

-• Protein powder- don’t limit yourself to smoothies!
+Protein powder- don’t limit yourself to smoothies!
 You can add in a scoop or two to many baked goods recipes, to boost the protein content.

 Summing up…

-Eating enough protein is SUPER important for hormone balance, sustainable energy, and so much more.
-It’s also a key part of any nutrition strategy for extracting you from burnout.
-In THRIVE, nutrition is always one of the first things my clients work on, because food impacts so much of how we feel both physically and mentally.
+In THRIVE, nutrition is always one of the first things I support clients with, because food impacts so much of how we feel both physically and mentally.
 To learn more about how THRIVE works, just click here.

 And if you’ve got questions about protein, leave a comment or shoot me an email!
 I’d love to help you further.